Employer Participation in Berklee Internships

-As an internship supervisor, your responsibilities include:
+As an internship supervisor to a Berklee College of Music student, your responsibilities include:

-- Providing whatever training the intern needs to understand your organization’s culture and methods of task completion;
+providing whatever training the intern needs to understand your organization’s culture and methods of task completion;

-- Making the intern aware of your organization’s insurance policy and informing the intern of any special insurance requirements for your environment;
+making the intern aware of your organization’s insurance policy and informing the intern of any special insurance requirements for your environment;

-- Signing off on the student’s internship log of hours.
+signing off on the student’s log of internship hours;